 “The acts that occurred at Cal Poly, while profoundly offensive and insensitive – and demonstrating an appalling lack of judgment – were protected as free speech by the First Amendment,” University President Jeffrey Armstrong wrote in a campus-wide email last Tuesday.

-Armstrong informed the campus community of the report’s findings and included his promise “to do everything in my power to improve our campus environment.”
+Armstrong informed the campus community of the report’s findings in the email and included his promise “to do everything in my power to improve our campus environment.”

-He wrote of the university’s obligation to obey the law, but the administration’s intent to work toward “enhanced educational programming and fostering an environment in which we learn about and appreciate our differences and how they make us stronger.”
+He also wrote of the university’s obligation to obey the law, but the administration’s intent to work toward “an environment in which we learn about and appreciate our differences and how they make us stronger.”

 What is within Armstrong’s power?

 The email did not expand on what is within Armstrong’s power in regards to racially insensitive acts.
 University Spokesperson Matt Lazier clarified some of Armstrong’s statements in an email to Mustang News.

 “It is not within the power of the university or its administration to dictate what any campus community member can think or say,” Lazier wrote.
 “It is within the university’s power to make its commitment to diversity and inclusion clear to all who work, study or visit on campus; to call out speech and actions that run counter to our values; and to be vocal and active and in our support for the underrepresented people within our campus community.”